vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 When we want to replace the green bricks with, let's say, the black ones we need to look for each green brick separately among all the others which can take a lot of time... and there is still a chance that we will miss some of them!
 Not to mention that finding the particular green brick that we need to finish the palm tree we are building ([this one!](https://www.thedailybrick.co.uk/media/catalog/product/cache/1/image/700x700/9df78eab33525d08d6e5fb8d27136e95/l/e/lego_small_palm_leaf_8_x_3__6148__lego-green-small-palm-leaf-8-x-3-6148-30-257873-61.jpg)) will require looking for it among all the other bricks which can make this task extremely difficult and time-consuming.

 This is obviously not a situation that we want to end up in with our small lego empire.
-Neither we want it with Vue Storefront since it's meant to be easly extendable so you can replace your green bricks (or current user cart feature) with the black ones (different cart feature with multiple carts) without looking for each of them among all the bricks and without worrying that you will miss some of them and EU will confiscate all the bricks . that you have!
+Neither we want it with Vue Storefront since it's meant to be easly extendable so you can replace your green bricks (or current user cart feature/cms provider/cms content provider) with the black ones (different cart feature with multiple carts, wordpress instead of prismic for content etc) without looking for each of them among all the bricks and without worrying that you will miss some of them and EU will confiscate all the bricks that you have!
 We also want to make it easier to find the exact brick that we want right now to finish this damn palm tree!

 So how we make this horrible situation better?